 Notes

-• To avoid curdling of yogurt in the curry, whisk it well before using.
+How to avoid curdling of yogurt: Whisk it well before using.
 Keep stirring as you add yogurt and until the curry comes to a boil.
 We are also adding salt after the yogurt, so it does not curdle the yogurt.

 Nutrition